EXPLORE: 7 Day Western Caribbean Cruise – Cozumel

 Outfit: tank top / sporty swimsuit top / swimsuit bottom / Nike shorts / water shoes

-Day Bag: sunscreen / bug spray / towel / flip flops / sunglasses / hat / wallet (passport, ship card, ID, cash, credit card, and phone)
+Day Bag: sunscreen / bug spray / towel / flip flops / sunglasses / baseball hat / wallet (passport, ship card, ID, cash, credit card, and phone) / cable lock for bag

-This is probably the weirdest day of the entire cruise… my friend was sick and stayed on the ship and I had issues with a cancelled tour!
+This is probably the weirdest day of the entire cruise… my friend was sick and stayed on the ship and I had issues with a canceled tour!

-What do you do when the tour is cancelled?
+What do you do when the tour is canceled?

 - To ensure you’re covered, be sure to book your tour with a reputable company like Royal Caribbean or through Orbitz.